shellkraft/eJPT-Notes/eJPT Notes/Metasploit Framework/NMAP MSF/Import Scan.md

 ### How to perform `NMAP` scan from `MSF` ?

+1. Start `msfconsole` with `postgresql` service.

-1. Create a new workspace.
+2. Create a new workspace.

-2. Enter the command to perform the scan.
+4. Enter the command to perform the scan.
 ```
 db_nmap -Pn -sV -O <ip>
 ```